isomerpages/mom-rcfw/_about/0-Overview.md

 - employment and decent work for all.

-During the 2019 Singapore Conference on the Future of Work, Minister for Manpower Mrs. Josephine Teo announced Singapore’s intention to set up a regional initiative, for continued social dialogue and capacity building on this pertinent topic.
+The idea of the Regional Centre was first mooted during the 2019 Singapore Conference on the Future of Work, when Minister for Manpower Mrs. Josephine Teo announced Singapore’s intention to set up a regional initiative, for continued social dialogue and capacity building on this pertinent topic.
 This was supported by the ASEAN member states who signed the ASEAN Labour Ministers’ Statement on the Future of Work at the Singapore Conference.
 This was the first regional statement of its kind.

 ![ASEAN Labour Ministers at 2019 FoW Conference ](/images/FoW-Conference-ALM.jpeg "ASEAN Labour Ministers signed the Joint Statement on the Future of Work at the 2019 Singapore Conference on the Future of Work")